loathengine/Empirical-Percision/README.md

 ## Statistical Foundation: The Law of Large Numbers

 The Law of Large Numbers (LLN) posits that as the number of observations increases, the sample mean approaches the true population mean.
-When applied to shooting every additional shot recorded gets your results closer to the truth.
+When applied to shooting, every additional shot recorded gets your results closer to the truth.
 In precision shooting, larger shot counts provide a more accurate depiction of a rifle system’s performance.
 Consider a coin flipped three times, all resulting in heads: this outcome does not "prove" the coin will always land on heads.
 Similarly, a three-shot group does not definitively establish capability.
-Intuitively, people might require twenty, thirty, fifty, or even hundreds of coinflips to be convinced the a coin is in fact a heads only coin.
-From some reason small shooting samples are often accepted without scrutiny.
-This might be because simple systems (like coin flips) are more intutivelly evaluated, while complex systems like rifles do not have a simple obvious way to prove out.
-The more data you have the more likely your analysis is closer to the truth.
+Intuitively, people might require twenty, thirty, fifty, or even hundreds of coinflips to be convinced that a coin is in fact, a heads-only coin.
+For some reason, small shooting samples are often accepted without scrutiny.
+This might be because simple systems (like coin flips) are more intuitively evaluated, while complex systems like rifles do not have an obvious way to prove out.
+The more data you have, the more likely your analysis is closer to the truth.

 ***